 It is largely due to the vast number of ukes that cost from $25 to $200.
 Against that backdrop, a $500 uke sounds like a very high end instrument, and some music stores present them as such.
 A $4000-$9,000 ukulele—much less $20,000—Inconceivable!

-…until you explore fine handmade instruments a bit further.
-We won’t even consider the violin world; here are examples of fine mandolins and guitars:
+…until you explore fine instruments a bit further.
+We won’t even consider the violin world; here are examples of quality mandolins and guitars:

 - F5 mandolin by Lynn Dudenbostel – $23,000 (2016, used).
 The simpler 1A model costs around half.
 Gilchrist, Nugget, Monteleone, and others are similar.

-- East Indian rosewood/spruce (or cedar) classical guitar from Jeffrey Elliott – starts at $19,000 (2016)…but there is a 12 year wait list.
-Dealers own many of the wait list positions and mark Jeff’s prices up by 50% or more.
+- East Indian rosewood/spruce (or cedar) classical guitar from Jeffrey Elliott – starts at $19,000 (2016)…but there is a 12 year wait list and no new orders are being taken.
+Dealers own all the remaining wait list positions and mark Jeff’s prices up by 50% to 100%.

 There are of course fine instruments that cost much less than these well known US makers (with numerous factors affecting the price), but instruments between $10,000 and $30,000 are common from fine makers and dealers.
 Visit Guitar Salon International, which carries a range of instruments both handmade and factory.
 Venture then to Jeffrey Elliott, Lynn Dudenbostel, Stephen Marchione, John Monteleone, Kathy Wingert, and beyond; such inspiring work, and window shopping is free!

-Now: here’s an even bigger surprise when you first encounter it: most of these instruments sell to folks of relatively ordinary means.
+Here’s an even bigger surprise when you first encounter it: most of these instruments sell to folks of mostly ordinary means.
 Back in the 90’s someone at a bluegrass festival lent me his $10,000 mandolin to perform in an impromptu band–he felt my $1000 vintage Gibson wasn’t up to the task.
-I was stunned, but later realized that there were numerous valuable instruments gathered round the evening campfires and resting in tents and VW vans all around the meadow.
+I was stunned, but later realized that there were numerous valuable instruments gathered round the evening campfires and resting in tents and campers all around the meadow.
+I’ve played several $200,000+ mandolins at festivals (that’s not a typo!), though that clearly leaves the realm of “ordinary means”!

-Underpinning these prices are forces from simple economics to our views about life:
+Underpinning these prices are forces grounded in the nature of highly detailed work, and in our views about life:

-- On the maker side: without resorting to factory methods, eight to fifteen premium instruments per year is a full plate for a luthier working alone.
+- On the maker side: without resorting to factory methods, four to maybe fifteen premium instruments per year is a full plate for a luthier working alone.
 (Some manage to do more, but I personally suspect they use droids).
 I work 250+ hours a month, and my baseline instrument had $6-700 of material expense in 2016.
-Then factor in the cost of shop space and overhead, marketing, wholesale discounts if selling through a dealer, business insurances and taxes, shipping, health care, and so forth–you can do the math.
+Factor in the cost of shop space and overhead, marketing, wholesale discounts if selling through a dealer, business insurances and taxes, shipping, health care, and so forth–you can do the math.

 - On the buyer side: some players–at some point in their life–decide that the joy of a fine instrument is at least as worthwhile as a car down payment or big vacation…and will last a lifetime (more, actually).
 And heck, in the ukulele world one can have the finest high G, low G, and baritone ukes imaginable and still feel positively frugal around a friend with an Elliott or Dudenbostel!